RobertCsordas/reflow/README.md

 ## How to solder?

+The plate should be <50℃ before staring in order to obtain the best results.
 Turn the board on.
-Check the temperature log on the serial port.
+Check the temperature log on the serial(-to-usb) port.
 The job finished when it reaches stage equal to the length of the profile (with the current profile, stage 4.
 Each element in the profile curve is a stage).
 Leave the PCB on the board for another 60-90s and remove it carfeully to cool down.
 You can copy the logs to `log.txt` and run `plot_log.py` to see how well the system respect the thermal profile.

 ![log_profile](assets/log_profile.png)

+## How to build the code?

+Open the project with PlatformIO in VSCode and click "Upload and Monitor" in the PlatformIO tab.